-At Keats School, we teach students how to write simplified Chinese characters because they are more commonly used in China as well as around the world.
+At Keats School, we teach students how to write simplified Chinese characters because they are more commonly used in China and around the world.
 Simplified characters are easy to learn and memorize.
-Normally, for the 4-hour Intensive One-on-one Chinese program at Keats, students usually learn 10 to 30 characters during a 4-hour lesson.
+Normally, for Keats’s 4-hour Intensive One-on-one Chinese program, students usually learn 10 to 30 characters during a 4-hour lesson.

 It is highly recommended to start to learn simplified characters at the beginning stage when you start to study Mandarin Chinese.
 Many students can speak very good Chinese but cannot write.
 They have a hard time picking up the characters at a later stage.

 LEARN MANDARIN TODAY

 We hope with these tips, you will feel confident in signing up for your Mandarin intensive course.
 If you’re interested in putting tip #4 into play, Keats School in Kunming, China, could be just the place for you.